Vasser Sullivan Racing: IMSA SportsCar Championship

-Vasser Sullivan saw further expansion ahead of the 2022 season as Lexus Racing signed Ben Barnicoat who joined Jack Hawksworth in the No. 14 Lexus RC F GT3 that competes in the GTD Pro class of the IMSA WeatherTech Sportscar championship.
-Barnicoat joined the team at the behest of Hawksworth who was the person to reach out to him to bring him into the fold.
-With Barnicoat being added to the No. 14 Lexus, Aaron Telitz was moved to the No. 12 Lexus RC F GT3 alongside Frankie Montecalvo.
-Richard Heistand and Townsend Bell would return to join the No. 12 Lexus at the Rolex 24 at Daytona while Kyle Kirkwood joined the No. 14 squad in the same race and for the remaining endurance races that season.
+The team expanded further heading into the 2022 IMSA SportsCar Championship, signing Ben Barnicoat and Jack Hawksworth to drive the #14 GTD Pro car.
+Barnicoat joined the team at the behest of Hawksworth, who reached out to him to bring him into the team.
+The two have also worked closely off track as teammates, contributing to their on-track performance in endurance events.

+Following the addition of Barnicoat, Aaron Telitz was moved to the #12 car alongside Frankie Montecalvo.
+Richard Heistand and Townsend Bell would return to join the No. 12 crew at the 2022 24 Hours of Daytona while Kyle Kirkwood joined the #14 squad in the same race and for the remaining endurance races that season.